 While it’s true that this National Park is already a busy tourist spot in the summer (millions come to swim, surf, boat, exercise, and fish), my favorite time of the year at Sandy Hook is during the spring and fall — when it’s a natural oasis of tranquility and beauty.
-While I love the calm coast at Monmouth Beach; I head to Sandy Hook for the full effect.
+Serenity defined.
+While I love the calming coast at Monmouth Beach; I head to Sandy Hook for the full effect.

 So many other shore residents enjoy the splendor of that openness and remoteness.
 One surrenders those things at great cost.
 Once the door to development is opened, there’s no telling when or if it will ever be shut.
 Most of Sandy Hook is and should remain pristine.
 Besides, Route 36/Ocean Avenue — the major traffic feeder to Sandy Hook — is already congested enough.

 “Where there is peace and meditation, there is neither anxiety nor doubt.”

 Giovanni da Verrazzano first explored the peninsula while in the New York Harbor-Sandy Hook area in April 1524.
 In September 1609 Henry Hudson, a British explorer working for the Dutch, anchored his ship the Half-Moon in Sandy Hook bay.
 The area was first surveyed in 1685 and identified as a major landmark in 1755 (George Washington was a visitor).